 3. Yangon

 Yangon is the largest city in Myanmar.
-With an incredible mix of ancient, colonial, and modern architecture, the city is one of the most beautiful in South-East Asia.
-Exploring the city is something international students should do if they get the chance.
+With a mix of colonial-era and modern architecture, the city is one of the better-known urban destinations in Southeast Asia.
+Exploring the city can be worthwhile for students already based there.

 4. Kathmandu

-Kathmandu is the capital of Nepal and one of the oldest continuously inhabited cities in the world.
-Famous for its many religious sites, international students should take the chance to visit the city when they get the chance.
+Kathmandu is the capital of Nepal and a historic city known for its religious and cultural sites.
+International students should take the chance to visit the city’s monuments when they get the chance.

 5. Mumbai

-Mumbai is one of India’s largest cities and home to many of India’s most famous landmarks, including the Elephanta Caves and the Gateway of India.
-There are also many excellent universities in the city, such as the University of Mumbai and the Indian Institute of Technology Bombay, making Mumbai a premier destination for international students.
+Mumbai is India’s most populous city and home to famous landmarks, including the Elephanta Caves and the Gateway of India.
+There are also many universities in the city, such as the University of Mumbai and the Indian Institute of Technology Bombay, making Mumbai a well-known destination for students.

 We hope that this guide has given you some insight into what it is like to study in Asia.
 There are many excellent universities on the continent, meaning international students have many options to choose from.
-Many Asian countries are affordable, especially compared to American and Western European countries.
+Many Asian countries are affordable, especially compared to countries in North America and Western Europe, but students should always check current tuition, accommodation, visa, and living costs before applying.

 We hope this article on the cost of living and studying in Asia was informative and helpful.
-To know more information like this, check out the Available Programs for International Students!
+To find more information like this, check out the Available Programs for International Students!